Do you love scented candles, but get overwhelmed by the number of choices available, including the prices? You're not alone.

 Hopefully I've been able to shed some light on the differences between a few of the major candle waxes used to make your favourite types of candles.

 Politics aside please!
 It's really up to you personally which type of candle wax you want to burn to create that scented ambience in your life, and how much you're willing to pay.
-In our own candle making workshops we allow you to experiment with a the major commercial waxes to make your own candles, so you can experience what it's like to work with them.
+In our own candle making workshops we allow you to experiment with all the major commercial waxes to make your own candles, so you can experience what it's like to work with those waxes.
 Fun, fun, fun.
+Plus you get to take all your candles home.
+We'll give you all the suppliers contact details too so you can continue the joy!

 By the Way....